benediktwerner/Stacklands-DebugCheats-Mod/Readme.md

 ## Changelog

+- v1.2.1: Fix infinite loop when using Shift+C
 - v1.2
   - Fix month timer when disabling infinite months or reducing the month time after playing with it for a while
   - Add Shift+C to copy a whole stack